msc2020/bot-youtube/README.md

-# Bot to watch video in YouTube
+# Bot to watch video on YouTube

 How to use: